JamesonC/liri-node-app/README.md

 - Song's name
 - A preview link of the song from Spotify
 - The album that the song is from

+How does LIRI works?

+Open your terminal and navigate to LIRI's root application file.
+Within terminal enter $ node liri.js and press Enter to get a list of action command.

+/Users/Jameson_C/Desktop/1.png

+Then pick action commmand and input your search inquiry after that, for example:

+/Users/Jameson_C/Desktop/2.png

+There is a 4th command in this app as well.
+This command will read the random.txt file and grab an input from there using fs npm and runs spotify API or whichever command you enter.

+/Users/Jameson_C/Desktop/3.png